-In the last hundred years, they have become even more than a best friend for millions of people — they are integral part of living their everyday life.
+In the last hundred years, dogs have become even more than a best friend for millions of people — they are an integral part of living their everyday life.

 They serve as guides for people with vision impairment.
 They are trained to alert people with severe medical issues like epilepsy and diabetes.
 They are even being trained to support disabled veterans.

 According to an infographic from the University of Nevada-Reno, there are more than 3.8 million veterans who have a service-connected disability, such as a loss of limb that inhibits mobility and/or PTSD which can be debilitating to adjusting to civilian life.

 People who own service dogs already know how important it is to make sure their dog is impeccably taken care of and kept as healthy as can be.

 If you are looking into getting a service dog for yourself or a family member, you need to make sure you are ready to care for one.
 While all dogs should be well cared for, because of the vital and often life-saving assistance that service dogs provide, extra special care needs to be taken.